Skip to content

 Explore Bishkek

-Bishkek is the capital of Kyrgyzstan and, even though it is not as developed as Almaty (the other city I visited during the trip in Kazakhstan and Kyrgyzstan) is an interesting place to explore.
+Bishkek is the capital of Kyrgyzstan and, although it is not as developed as Almaty (the other city I visited during the trip to Kazakhstan and Kyrgyzstan), is an interesting place to explore.

 There are two new mosques, and it’s cool to see the contrast between soviet architecture and the religious buildings.